ShaunaGordon/nerdpress-minimal/README.md

 # Nerdpress Minimal, an Octopress theme

-This is the first, and most minimal, in what I plan to be a series of similar themes.
-The idea will be to make this theme a clean, minimal one, with minimal graphics and effects.
-It could be a good base theme to run with, or used on its own.
+This is the second in a series of similar themes.
+This is still a minimalist theme, but is more in the spirit of minimalist themes in that the design is minimalist, but advanced (albeit subtle) effects are in play.
+So, in this theme, you'll find more effects than in Nerdpress-Base - things like CSS fades and web fonts.
+I still plan on keeping it relatively light, but for a very light or starter theme, check out [Nerdpress-Base](ShaunaGordon/Nerdpress-Base).

 ## Why "Nerdpress"?